Closing your DRIPs and SPPs, transferring your shares to your brokerage

 - To reduce tax implications, your adjusted cost base should be close to the current stock trading price before moving shares into your brokerage TFSA or RRSP.
 In this regard, time your deposit accordingly.

-I recently followed this process to max out my TFSA for 2012, with a dividend-paying stock.
-That stock is now DRIPping synthetically, providing tax-free dividends for as long as I own the company and as long as the company pays me.
-Given this company has been paying dividends for decades, I like my chances.
+I followed this process to max out my TFSA for 2012, with a dividend-paying stock.
+That stock is now DRIPping synthetically, providing tax-free dividends for as long as I own the company and as long as the company pays me (Bank of Montreal (BMO)) in fact.
+Given this company has been paying dividends for decades, I like my chances!!

 Thanks to dividend-paying stocks, stock transfer agents, my brokerage account and some patient investing – this was a great process to earn some tax-free income.
 It took me a few years but all I needed was a plan. 🙂